royerlab/inTRACKtive/public/docs/file_format.md

 - parent_track_id - reference to the parent track, if any (-1 otherwise)

 The script requires numpy, scipy, and zarr libraries.
-This script is not optimized, and takes about 4 minutes to convert the example dataset on an Apple M1 Pro.
+This script is not optimized, and takes about 4 minutes (for the largest Zebrafish dataset) to convert the example dataset on an Apple M1 Pro.

 ## Lineage computation
 Most of the logic in the script is pretty straightforward, but the lineage computation may require